alyssahondrade/Project1/README.md

 ## Analysis

 ### Results
 #### Question 1 - Are more popular/higher-rated recipes healthier?
 What is the health rating of the highest-rated recipes?
+- No correlation between health rating and recipe popularity.

 #### Question 2 - What meal type (i.e., breakfast, lunch, or dinner) have the healthiest/unhealthiest (percentage) recipes?
 What is the most popular ingredient for each meal?
+- Lunch has the healthiest percentage of recipes, as well as the lowest average WW Smart Points.
+- Probably a better question is what is the most used ingredient for each meal.
+(Table below)

 #### Question 3 - Which cuisine has the healthiest recipes?
+- Cajun cuisine has the healthiest recipes, both in terms of the average WW Smart Points, and the recipe of healthy recipes submitted.

 ### Limitations